temiidayor/temiidayor/README.md

 ## 🚀 About Me

-👋 I'm a passionate **Software Developer** who loves building intelligent and scalable web applications that solve real-world problems.
+👋 I'm a passionate **Software Developer** who loves building intelligent and scalable web apps that solve real-world problems.

 💡 I’m deeply interested in creating clean, efficient, and user-friendly solutions using modern technologies.

-I focus on writing maintainable code and crafting products that deliver seamless user experiences.
+🎯 I focus on writing maintainable code and crafting products that deliver seamless user experiences.

 🧠 I’m constantly learning and experimenting with new tools and frameworks to improve my craft and stay ahead in the tech world.